 Measuring and Cutting: Getting the Right Amount of Vinyl

 After addressing surface imperfections, the next step focuses on measuring and cutting vinyl for a precise fit.
 This step is crucial for a successful car wrap installation.
+In this case, taking the right measurements can save hours of rework.
+Be sure to plan your run of each vinyl section carefully, and allow several minutes to double-check alignment before application.

 - Clean your car thoroughly to ensure a smooth surface for accurate measurement.
 Use paint-safe grease and alcohol-based cleaners to remove any contaminants.